rwarbelow/fast_tests/Readme.md

 Not only does it know that its CSV, but it knows *where* that CSV is!
-Say I archive the data at the end of each year, and now I want to query the archived data.
+If you archive the data at the end of each year, and you want to query the archived data, you're probably not going to store the data in `./data/invoice_items.csv`
-Guess where I'm going to keep my archived CSVs...
-Not in `./data/invoice_items.csv`

-Lets say I want to be able to query multiple values, maybe items with a quantity of 5 that were created on January 1... how would you do that?
+Let's say you want to be able to query multiple values.
+For example: items with a quantity of 5 that were created on January 1... how would you do that?
-"I can just go to the repository and create a method for that" you might be thinking.
+"I can just go to the repository and create a method for that!"
 But you can't know all the combinations of things I might want to query, there's quantity, unit_price, created_at, updated_at, item_id, and invoice_id
-To give me every combination of two values I might want to query by, that's 15 methods... plus tests.
-To give me every combination I might want, that's 63 methods.
+To provide every combination of two values you might want to query by, that's 15 methods... plus tests.
+To provide every combination you might want, that's 63 methods.

 ```ruby
 attributes = %w[quantity unit_price created_at updated_at item_id invoice_id]  # => ["quantity", "unit_price", "created_at", "updated_at", "item_id", "invoice_id"]